gesiscss/WhatsR/README.md

 <a href="https://ibb.co/3WrCXWD"><img src="https://i.ibb.co/BjzCDjX/plot-replytimes2.png" alt="plot-replytimes2" border="0"></a>

 ## Group Chat
-The previous example chat was exported without mediafiles and only includes two people chatting.
-To demonstrate the visualization of different media files and the network of chat participants, we will thus use a different example file, exported from a groupchat.
+The previous example chat was exported without media files and only includes two people chatting.
+To demonstrate the visualization of different media files and the network of chat participants, we will use a different example file, exported from a group chat.

 ### Sent Media
 Amount of sent Media files per person and over time